rapidsai/deployment/source/guides/scheduler-gpu-optimization.md

 ## Creating a RAPIDS `DaskCluster` using `kubectl`

-Here is an example resource manifest for launching a RAPIDS Dask cluster with the scheduler optimzation
+Here is an example resource manifest for launching a RAPIDS Dask cluster with the scheduler optimization

 ```yaml
 # rapids-dask-cluster.yaml